Types of wine glasses

 The choice should be made by following some basic rules:

-1. Use colorless and transparent glasses of fine crystal; alternatively, according to the dictates of more recent research, avoid glasses with silk-screen prints and ornaments to appreciate all the qualities of the wine.
+1. Use colourless and transparent glasses of fine crystal; alternatively, according to the dictates of more recent research, avoid glasses with silk-screen prints and ornaments to appreciate all the qualities of the wine.

 2. Do not warm the wine by touching the wine glass; always try to hold it by the stem.